 The Sharjah Biennial takes place in Sharjah, United Arab Emirates.
 Established in 1993 as a local art exhibition, by 2003 the focus changed to make it an international contemporary art biennial.

-The Berlin Biennial is located in Berlin, Germany which is one of the biggest and most popular international artist communities in the world.
+The Berlin Biennial is located in Berlin, Germany which is one of the biggest and most famous international artist communities in the world.
 Modeled after the Aperto exhibition in the Venice Biennale, the Berlin Biennial was established in 1998 to promote cutting-edge contemporary art and to reflect the city's importance as a vital art center.

 The Shanghai Biennale in China started in 1996 as an exhibition of local artists using traditional Chinese ink-painting techniques.
-In the year 2000, the seminal exhibition curated by Hou Hanru featured conceptual art, installation art, new media, video and digital art to create an international biennial.
+In the year 2000, the seminal exhibition curated by Hou Hanru featured conceptual art, installation art, new media, video, and digital art to create an international biennial.

 The Yokohama Triennial in Japan, near Tokyo, is a triennial and not a biennial, so it takes place every three years instead of two.
 It was established in 2001.

 The Singapore Biennale at the Singapore Art Museum (SAM) is relatively new as it started in 2006.
 Since its establishment, the city-state's art scene has strengthened, and the Biennale has proven to be extremely popular with visitors.

 New York's famous Whitney Biennial takes place at the Whitney Museum and showcases the artworks from both emerging and established American-based artists.
 It is often fondly referred to as the exhibition one loves to hate.

 Manifesta, also called the European Biennial of Contemporary art began in 1996 and takes place in a different European non-art center every two years.
 Manifesta has taken place in Rotterdam, Luxembourg, Ljubljana, Frankfurt, San Sebastian, Trentino-South Tyrol, and Murcia.